-This post covers what to wear to a formal wedding as a guest, and explains what the dress code means.
-Read which colors to wear, and which styles and colors to avoid at nuptials.
+This post covers what to wear to a formal wedding as a guest and explains the dress code.
+Example photos guide you in picking the proper attire.
+Read which colors and styles to wear, and which styles and colors to avoid at formal nuptials.

 Disclosure: This post has affiliate links.